Terms of Employment: Full time

 The CCGSD strongly believes in equitable practices, especially concerning gender and sexual minorities.
 Within the hiring process, prioritization will be given first and foremost to transfeminine spectrum individuals, and secondly, to Two Spirit individuals.
 Priority will also be given to anyone who identifies as BIPOC (Black, Indigenous, and/or a Person of Colour).
 This position is for LGBTQ+ identified people only, which also includes those on the asexual spectrum.

-The CCGSD is seeking a bilingual (French & English) Education Coordinator with personal experience of LGBTQ+ communities and a passion for social justice.
-The ideal candidate must also identify as a “youth”.
+The CCGSD is seeking a Education Coordinator with personal experience of LGBTQ+ communities and a passion for social justice.
+The ideal candidate must also identify as a member of the LGBTQ2+ community with a passion for educating youth about inclusion, LGBTQ2+ identities and creating safer spaces.
 Prior work experience and education are an asset, but not required.
-The Education Coordinator will be part of a pair of Coordinators that are responsible for working with a team of volunteer educators.
-Team Education is responsible for booking and presenting anti-homophobia, anti-transmisogyny, and anti-transphobia workshops in schools in the Ottawa Valley, as well as coordinating outreach at community events.
-The Education Coordinator reports to the Director.
+The Education Coordinator be responsible for working with a team of volunteer educators.
+Team Education is responsible for booking and presenting workshops that address cultures of heterosexism, cissexism and transmisogyny, as well as other LGBTQ2+ workshops in schools and community spaces in the Ottawa Valley.
+The Education Coordinator reports to the Office Manager.

 Education & Experience